 Technology brings efficiency to the classroom.

-Grace Chae, Writer
+Grace Chae, Managing Editor

 What would you say when someone asks you about the effectiveness of using technology in classrooms?
 The first thing that most people think of are the negatives since the news usually talks about how toxic it can be.
 But there are so many more benefits to using technology in classrooms as a tool to improve students’ learning.